dfcastellanos/MEPLS/doc/tutorial/step5.md

 one parameter.
 However, before the AQS simulation, we will simulate a sample deforming under creep conditions, i.e., at non-zero temperature and constant external stress
 @cite Castellanos2018 @cite Castellanos2019.
-During the creep process, the slip thresholds will undergo a survival bias, by which lower thresholds tend to be renewed by higher ones (see the results section of @ref Step3 for a short discussion about this).
-Due to such bias, after some time, the existing thresholds will be on average higher than as-renewed from their Weibull pdf.
+During the creep process, the slip thresholds will undergo a survival bias, by which lower thresholds are more likely to be overcome due to thermal effects.
+After low thresholds are overcome and the slip event occur, the renew threshold will be statistically higher.
+Due to this stattistical bias, after some time, the existing thresholds will be on average higher than the average of the Weibull distribution from where they are renewed.
 Consequently, when using such a state as the initial one in the AQS simulation, the AQS stress-strain curve will exhibit a behavior similar to @ref Step4.
 However, in contrast with @ref Step4, the magnitude of the stress overshoot and the intensity of the strain localization will be a direct result of a well-defined sample's thermal and mechanical history.